 With the loop around either the index or middle finger of the dominant hand, release the yo-yo until it's as far as it will go.
 Then, gently pull up.
 This should cause the yo-yo to return.

 I hope you enjoyed this instructable.
 If you did, I would really appreciate if you would take the time to favorite it and share it with your friends.
-Also, I entered this into a few contests and it would really mean a lot to me if you would vote for it.
 I'd love to answer any questions you may have in the comments below, or hear any suggestions you have.
 Thank you for reading this and I hope you'll be here for my next instructable!